 Our future depends on bright minds, innovators and collaborators who can create solutions that will change the world.
-With a science degree from Monash University the possibilities to be a driver of change are endless.
+With a science degree from Monash University, the possibilities to be a driver of change are endless.

-You could find yourself on a field trip searching for fossils in Antarctica, exploring gravitational waves using the LIGO Observatory in the US, developing a life-saving new vaccine, or influencing national and international policy on environmental issues.
+You could find yourself on a field trip searching for fossils in Antarctica, exploring gravitational waves using the LIGO Observatory in the US, or influencing national and international policy on environmental issues.

-Or you might want to be an entrepreneurial scientist using your training and knowledge in the business, government, and not-for-profit sectors.
+Or you might want to be an entrepreneurial scientist using your training and knowledge in the business, government and not-for-profit sectors.